 Here are some of our favourite looks and window treatments for your inspiration:

-Curtains and Blinds Option #2: Contrast Colours
+#2: Pick Curtains and Blinds for Homes in Contrast Colours

 The minimalist theme of the bedroom gets a style boost with printed blinds.
 The orange and green motifs add colour and pattern to an otherwise simple theme.